 Course DescriptionProvides a conceptual overview and hands-on experience using ArcGIS software.
 Introduces basic principles of maps and map design and uses ArcGIS to create, edit, display, query and analyze geographic and tabular data and to create maps and charts.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion of Geography 265 the student will be able to: